nadimsajib/prayer-app/README.md

 GET	/api/prayer-times	Get daily prayer times
 GET	/api/prayer-times/monthly	Get monthly prayer times GET	/api/test	API health check

 🚀 Deployment
-Backend Deployment
+Backend (Laravel)
 bash
-# Production build
-composer install --optimize-autoloader --no-dev

-# Cache configuration
-php artisan config:cache
-php artisan route:cache

-# Run migrations
+Copy code
-php artisan migrate --force
+composer install --optimize-autoloader --no-dev php artisan config:cache php artisan route:cache php artisan migrate --force
-Frontend Deployment
+Frontend (React)
 bash
-# Build for production
+Copy code
 npm run build

-# Serve built files
 npm install -g serve
 serve -s build
 🤝 Contributing
-We welcome contributions!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-Development Guidelines
+We welcome all contributions! 🙌
+To contribute:

-Fork the repository
+Fork the repo

-Create a feature branch (git checkout -b feature/amazing-feature)
+Create a new branch (git checkout -b feature/amazing-feature)

-Commit your changes (git commit -m 'Add amazing feature')
+Commit changes (git commit -m "Add amazing feature")

-Push to the branch (git push origin feature/amazing-feature)
+Push the branch (git push origin feature/amazing-feature)

 Open a Pull Request

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

 🙏 Acknowledgments
-Aladhan API for providing accurate prayer times
+Aladhan API for prayer data

-Material-UI for the excellent component library
+Material-UI for UI components

 React.js and Laravel communities

 All contributors and testers

 📞 Support
-If you have any questions or need help with setup, please:
+For setup help or issues:

 Check the Issues page

-Create a new issue with detailed description
+Create a new issue with full details

-Contact the development team

 🌟 Star History
-If you find this project helpful, please consider giving it a star! ⭐
+If you find this project useful, please give it a ⭐ on GitHub!

 Made with ❤️ for the Muslim Ummah

-May Allah accept our prayers and good deeds
+May Allah accept our prayers and good deeds.